-For the child who has difficulty breast feeding (or bottle feeding), as you apply jaw control try bringing her cheeks forward with your fingers.
+For the child who has difficulty breastfeeding (or bottle feeding), as you apply jaw control try bringing her cheeks forward with your fingers.

 At the same time, push gently against the child's chest with your wrist.
 (This may help the child who tends to stiffen backward.)

-If you bottle-feed the baby, an 'old-fashioned' large round nipple usually works best.
+If you bottle-feed the baby, a large round nipple usually works best.